bzvnr/4chan-Link-Updater/README.md

 #### Use Instructions

-While detailed use instructions are being developed, it is presumed that the reader has some understanding of JavaScript and Node.js.

 This project requires Node.js to be installed.
 Installation details can be found [here](https://nodejs.org/en/download/).

+While more detailed use instructions are being developed, it is presumed that the reader has some understanding of JavaScrip, Node.js, and the Command Prompt.

-Download a zip file of the repository from GitHub.
-Unzip the downloaded file.
-In the `lib` folder, create a JS file with the provided text below, placing your text where specified.
-Then, open the command window and navigate to the `lib` folder.
-Then, type "node yourScriptName.js" and hit enter.
-The links should be updated.
+1. Download a zip file of the repository from GitHub.
+2. Unzip the downloaded file.
+3. In the project's `lib` folder, create a JS file with the provided text below, placing your text where specified.
+4. Open your operating system's terminal window and change the current directory to the project's `lib` folder.
+5. Type "node yourScriptName.js" and hit enter.
+It should output the updated links.

 ```
 var 4chanLinkReplacer = require("./replace4chanLinks.js");